 The plant primarily slaughters and processes sheep and lambs, but is also capable of handling bobby calves and goats.
-The plant employs up to 335 people at any given time.
 The site processes sheep and bobby calves, and during March 2019 operations were reduced from 7 days to 5 days a week.
 The majority of the processed output is exported.
 There are no fellmongery or rendering facilities, with all blood and renderable material taken off-site for processing.

-&lt;sup>1 The Council has used these compliance grading criteria for 15 years.
+1 The Council has used these compliance grading criteria for 15 years.
 They align closely with the 4 compliance grades in the MfE Best Practice Guidelines for Compliance, Monitoring and Enforcement, 2018